anshpachauri23/recipe-socialMedia-personal/README.md

-# 🍳 Recipe Social Media Platform
+# Recipe Social Media Platform

-A full-stack social media application for sharing and discovering recipes, built with Next.js, Go, and PostgreSQL.
+A full-stack social media application for sharing recipes, built with Next.js (React) for the frontend and Go (Gin framework) for the backend, connected to an AWS RDS PostgreSQL database and AWS S3 for image storage.

 ## ✨ Features

-- **User Authentication**: Secure login/register with JWT tokens
+- **User Authentication**: Secure registration and login with JWT tokens
-- **Recipe Sharing**: Create posts with multiple images and step-by-step instructions
+- **Recipe Management**: Create, view, update, and delete recipe posts
+- **Image Uploads**: Upload images to AWS S3 with automatic optimization
-- **Social Features**: Like posts, comment, follow users
+- **Social Features**: Like and comment on posts, follow other users
-- **Profile Management**: Upload profile photos, edit bio, view user posts
+- **User Profiles**: Customizable profiles with photo uploads
-- **Real-time Feed**: Personalized feed with your posts and followed users
+- **Search Functionality**: Search for recipes and users
-- **Image Storage**: AWS S3 integration for scalable image storage
 - **Responsive Design**: Mobile-first design with Tailwind CSS
+- **Real-time Updates**: Dynamic like counts and comment systems

 ## 🛠️ Tech Stack